by Matt Doran

 Inquiry learning is central to history education.
-But, what does it mean to do historical inquiry?
+What does it mean to do historical inquiry?
 What types of questions can students investigate?
-The infographic below highlights five types of historical inquiries.
+The graphic below highlights six types of historical inquiries.
 Stay tuned for examples of each type in a folllow-up post.

 Why Use Inquiry Learning in Social Studies?